emmaj7/sml_summerproject/README.md

 	git clone https://github.com/emmaj7/sml_summerproject.git

 and go to it using the terminal.
-Next you will have to install a few ROS dependencies
+Go to the "svea_starter" folder.

 	cd svea_starter

 Now run

-	apt-get install libbullet-dev

-then run

-	sudo apt-get install libsdl-image1.2-dev
-	sudo apt-get install libsdl-dev
+	rosdep install --from-paths src --ignore-src -r -y

+to install all dependencies.
 Compile and link the ROS libraries

 	catkin_make
 	source devel/setup.bash